nptscot/networkmerge/paper.md

 </table>

-Figure 2: Rasterised network results for the same corridors shown in Figure [Figure 1](#fig-pct).
+Figure 2: Rasterised network results for the same corridors shown in [Figure 1](#fig-pct).
 Note the visual artefacts such as ‘staircase’ effects and overlapping values resulting from parallel lines along Armley Road (right panel).
 Source: open access Propensity to Cycle Tool results available at www.pct.bike.

 </div>